KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 as PWM voltages at 17 GPIO output pins and

-- 8 on/off gates to MCP23017 (daisy-chained to DACs)
+- 8 on/off gates to MCP23017

-It uses three Adafruit MCP 4728 boards with 5.0 volts Vdd reference to send
+It uses four Adafruit MCP 4728 boards with 5.0 volts Vdd reference to send

 - channel modwheel (14 bits -> 12 bits)
 - channel aftertouch (8 bits -> 12 bits)
 - MIDI controllers 70–79 (8 bits -> 12 bits)

+MCP boards are addressed by an Adafruit TCA9548A I2C multiplexer board.

 Since setting PWM frequencies manually purportedly does higher precision I could probably get away with first order low-pass filtering.
 Gotta test this.
 If it doesn't work out I'll go the "bit spray" way.